rayhanmp/Diagonal-Magic-Cube-Local-Search/README.md

 TBD

 ## Technologies Used
-Python 3 with various libraries.
+Python 3 with Numpy and Plotly.

 ## Author
 | NIM | Nama |